By 1st Sgt. Sandra Lucas

 Today, Jordan has two children of his own, “military brats” who adore their dad, the uniform and all it stands for.

 “For me, without a doubt, the military has helped me.
 Being a military child and now being in the military with children of my own has really given me a sense of purpose and direction,” he said.

 “The Alabama National Guard really is like a big family.
 They always support the community, state and country through deployments, natural disasters, small community events and so much more.”

--This story originally appeared on NationalGuard.mil.
-It has been edited for USO.org.
+-This story originally appeared on NationalGuard.mil in 2021.
+It has been updated for USO.org in 2022.

 More Stories Like This

 5 Things You Need to Know About Military Families

 Want to know what life is really like for today’s service members, husbands, wives and children?
 Here are five things you need to know about military families.